HMJiangGatech/sam/README.md

 out.tst = predict(out.trn,Xt)
 ```

-To get the complete documentation of SAM, please type `?SAM` in an R terminal.
+To get complete documentation of SAM, please type `?SAM` in an R terminal.

 ## Experiments

-The experiment scripts are in the folder `tests/testthat/`, to run the experiments, you should open the R terminal in the root of the project folder, and type
+The scripts used for experiments are in the folder `tests/testthat/`, to run the experiments, you should open the R terminal in the root of the project folder, and type

 ```
 source("tests/testthat/test_linear.R")